40 Participants Needed

 The trial requires that participants do not take anti-hypertensive, lipid-lowering, or glucose-lowering drugs.
 If you take supplements that affect the study's outcomes, you must be willing to stop them during the study period.

-Is the ketogenic diet safe for cardiovascular health?
+What prior data suggests that the ketogenic diet is safe for cardiovascular health?

 This trial is for healthy adults who are either at a normal weight or have obesity, as determined by their BMI.
 They must be willing to follow a strict ketogenic diet provided by the study for four weeks and can commit to daily visits on weekdays to pick up meals and attend five fasting tests.